NOTE: The development of Carbopol 974P (brand name: BufferGel) for preventing sexually acquired HIV infection has been discontinued.

 - Phase III trials: The investigational drug is administered to large groups of people (1,000–3,000) to confirm its effectiveness, monitor side effects, compare it with standard or equivalent treatments, and collect information that will allow the investigational drug to be used safely.18

-In most cases, an investigational drug must be proven safe and effective in a Phase III clinical trial to be considered for approval by FDA for sale in the United States.
+In most cases, an investigational drug must be proven effective and must show continued safety in a Phase III clinical trial to be considered for approval by FDA for sale in the United States.
 Some drugs go through FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
 After a drug is approved by FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.18

 In what phase of testing is Carbopol 974P?